-Car washing activities generate pollutants, such as heavy metals, bacteria soaps and detergents, oil & grease, toxic chemicals, acids and alkalis, and sediment & also result in a non-stormwater discharge.
+Car washing activities generate pollutants, such as heavy metals, soaps and detergents, oil & grease, toxic chemicals, acids and alkalis, and sediment.

-Without pollution prevention measures, these pollutants drain from the driveway, streets and gutters into the storm drain system, causing pollution of our creeks, beaches and ocean.
+Without precautions, these pollutants drain from the driveway, streets and gutters into the storm drain system, causing pollution of our creeks, beaches and ocean.

-The rules are in effect to prevent water pollution of our creeks, beaches and ocean, which are vital to our quality of life & our economy & to help prevent water waste.
+The rules are in effect to prevent water pollution of our creeks, beaches and ocean, which are vital to our quality of life & our economy, and to help prevent water waste.